eden-chung/eden-chung/README.md

 ### Hi there, I'm Eden 👋

 I’m a Software Engineer interested in the applications of Artificial Intelligence, Machine Learning, and Computer Vision.
-I have experience in Python, Java, JavaScript (including React.js), SQL, C/C++, and have worked on frontend dev, backend dev, and mobile dev.
+I have experience in Python, Java, JavaScript (including React.js), SQL, C/C++, HTML, CSS, and have worked on frontend dev, backend dev, and mobile dev.

 - 💼 I'm currently working as a Software Engineer for the NYC-based startup, [Anote](https://anote.ai).
 - 🌱 I am a graduate of Cornell's Break Through Tech AI Program, and studying on the intelligent systems track at Columbia University.